Ernst Langlotz

 Ernst Langlotz (6 July 1895, in Ronneburg - 4 June 1978, in Bonn) was a German classical archaeologist and art historian, who specialized in Greek sculpture of the 6th and 5th centuries BCE.

-He studied classical archaeology, philology and art history at the universities of Leipzig and Munich, receiving his doctorate in 1921.
+He studied classical archaeology, philology and art history at Leipzig University and the Ludwig-Maximilians-Universität München, receiving his doctorate in 1921.
 As a student, his influences were archaeologist Franz Studniczka (Leipzig) and art historian Heinrich Wölfflin (Munich).
 Following graduation, he took a study trip to Italy and Greece, where he met with Ernst Buschor in Athens.
-In 1925 he qualified as a lecturer at the University of Würzburg, and subsequently worked as a conservator at the Martin von Wagner Museum.
+In 1925, he qualified as a lecturer at the University of Würzburg, and subsequently worked as a conservator at the Martin von Wagner Museum.

-In 1931 he became an associate professor at the University of Jena, and two years later, attained a full professorship in Frankfurt.
-From 1941 to 1963 he was a professor at the University of Bonn, where he also served as director of the Akademisches Kunstmuseum.
+In 1931, he became an associate professor at the University of Jena, and two years later, attained a full professorship at the University of Frankfurt am Main.
+From 1941 to 1963, he was a professor at the University of Bonn, where he also served as director of the Akademisches Kunstmuseum.